RafaelRojasCov/DEPRECATED_todo-list/README.md

 ![how looks](https://github.com/GolD3nEvOLut1oN/todo-list/blob/master/image.png?raw=true)

-#Description
+###Description###

-Hello! my name is Rafael and this is a pretty simple Todo list made with full JavaScript. hope you enjoy this, feel free to add any other funcionallity that you think it would be great :)
+Hello! my name is Rafael and this is a pretty simple Todo list made with full JavaScript.
+Hope you enjoy this, feel free to add any other function that you think it would be great :)